cwboden/.dotfiles/docs/_posts/2023-05-07-comparing-deaths-door-and-tunic.md

 {% include figure
     image_path='/assets/img/dark-souls-3-first-boss.jpg'
     alt='Iudex Gundyr, the first boss of Dark Souls III.' caption='Iudex Gundyr, the first boss of *Dark Souls III*.
-He eclipses the player, giving the appearance and feel of an unfair opponent.'
+The player must carefully manager their attacks in stamina to defeat the boss.
+He also eclipses the player, giving the appearance and feel of an unfair opponent.'
 %}

 This all culminates in the frequent and epically intensifying boss battles,